aldelaro5/Bug-Fables-Internal-Docs/docs/MapControl/Init process.md

     - Otherwise, skybox gets set to null and the `MainCamera`'s backgroundColor gets set to pure black
 - GetSkyColor called which just sets `skycolor`'s alpha to 1.0 (fully opaque)
 - If not `inevent` and `keepmusic` is false, [Music](Init%20methods/Music.md) is called which sets the music and initialises some music fields
-- CheckDisc is invoked in 1.0 seconds which will set `hiddenitem` to 100 (TODO: ???) if all of the following conditions are fufilled:
+- CheckDisc is invoked in 1.0 seconds which will set `hiddenitem` to 100 (only the fact it's not null matters) if all of the following conditions are fufilled:
     - There's at least 1 `discoveryids`
     - The `Detector` medal is equipped
     - If `mapid` is `TermiteIndustrial`, the player's z position must be lower than 20.0 (meaning they need to be far back enough to be in front of the Colosseum's entrance)